nickjeffrey/kvm_backup/README.md

 ```
 # cat /var/lib/libvirt/images/backups/myvm.howtorestore.txt

-This readme file describes how to restore a backup created by the /root/vm_backup.sh.nicktest script.
+This readme file describes how to restore a backup created by the /root/kvm_cold_backup.sh script.

 The following commands should be run on the standby host:

 1. Check to see if the virtual machine definition already exists:
    /bin/virsh list --all
-   /bin/virsh dominfo $vm_name
+   /bin/virsh dominfo myvm

 2. If the virtual machine definition already exists, please delete it:
    /bin/virsh undefine myvm